isomerpages/nlb-biblioasia/_oct-2021/ancient-gold-in-southeast-asia.md

 #### **Ancient Literary Sources**

-Abū Zayd al-Sīrāfī’s 9th–10th century <i>Arabic Accounts of China and India</i> (<i>Akhbār al Ṣīnwa-l-Hind</i>) carries an early traveller’s tale of how gold collected during a Javanese king’s reign was redistributed among his subjects after his death and became a measure of the king’s glory.[^15]
+Abū Zayd al-Sīrāfī’s 9th–10th century <i>Arabic Accounts of China and India</i> (<i>Akhbār al Ṣīnwa-l-Hind</i>) carries an early traveller’s tale of how gold collected during a Javanese king’s reign was redistributed among his subjects after his death and became a measure of the king’s glory.[^15]

 According to the account, every morning, “the king’s steward would bring an ingot of gold [and] place the ingot in [a tidal] pool [that adjoined the royal palace].
 When the tide came in, the water covered this and the other ingots collected together with it, and submerged them; when the tide went out, the water seeped away and revealed the ingots; they would gleam there in the sunlight, and the king could watch over them when he took his seat in the hall overlooking them”.[^16]